Joncallim/The-Tiny-Tree/README.md

 Google Sheets requests run in the background as much as possible using `@tasks.loop` so that commands are responded to faster (particularly initiative rolls, unfortunately money updates still need an immediate update to happen so will take a while).

+Last updated: 15 May 2020 (Check the changelog for any newer updates)

 ---

 ### Links: